martinkasa/capacitor-secure-storage-plugin/README.md

 ### Web

 There is no secure storage in browser (not because it is not implemented by this plugin, but it does not exist at all).
 Values are stored in LocalStorage, but they are at least base64 encoded.
-Plugin adds 'cap*sec*' prefix to keys to avoid conflicts with other data stored in LocalStorage.
+Plugin adds 'cap_sec' prefix to keys to avoid conflicts with other data stored in LocalStorage.